virjiniaal/Udacity-ML-Project-SentimentAnalysis/README.md

-# Udacity-ML-Projects
+# Udacity-ML-Project-Sentiment Analysis
-Projects from ML Course
+Projects on sentiment analysis for movie reviews